-1. Complete a minimum of 120 credits in courses numbered 100 or above (remedial or developmental courses may not be counted toward the minimum number of credits required for graduation).

-- 2. No fewer than 60 semester hours of coursework must be earned at The King's College, and these 60 hours of credit must include at least 48 semester hours within the degree program. - 3.
+- 1. Complete a minimum of 120 credits in courses numbered 100 or above (remedial or developmental courses may not be counted toward the minimum number of credits required for graduation). - 2.
+No fewer than 60 semester hours of coursework must be earned at The King's College, and these 60 hours of credit must include at least 48 semester hours within the degree program. - 3.
 Earn a cumulative GPA of 2.00 in all work completed at The King's College. - 4.
 Earn a cumulative GPA of 2.00 in the courses that are a part of the core. - 5.
 Earn a grade of C or higher in all courses that are required of the major. - 6.
-Earn a grade of C or higher in both College Writing (ENG110) and Research Writing (ENG120), within the first three semesters of enrollment; failure to do so will result in dismissal from the College. - 7.
+Earn a grade of C or higher in both College Writing (ENG110) and Research Writing (ENG120), within the first three semesters of enrollment or within the first six eight-week terms as a King's Online student; failure to do so will result in dismissal from the College. - 7.
 Complete the requirements to pass the Interregnum course each year that a student is enrolled as a full-time, degree-seeking on-campus student during the spring semester. - 8.
 Business Management and Finance majors must sit for the ETS Business Major Field test, administered by the College.
 PPE, PHL, RTS, ENG, MCA, JCS, and HUM majors must sit for their respective exit exams.
-All graduating students must also sit for comprehensive entrance and exit exams, which cover the core curriculum. - 9.
+All graduating students, including King's Online students, must also sit for comprehensive entrance and exit exams, which cover the core curriculum. - 9.
 Obtain approval for graduation from the Office of the Registrar and upon vote of the faculty. - 10.
 Finance students must have a cumulative GPA of 3.00 at the end of their years of studying at The King's College.
 Finance students without a final cumulative GPA of at least 3.00 will be certified as Business Management students.